genesiscommunitysuccess/docs/docs/03_server/05_access-control/03_password_authentication.md

 ## security

 The `security` function wraps all other variable and functions within the **auth-preferences.kts** file.
-From this top level the following variables can be set.
+From this top level the following variables can be set:

 * `sessionTimeoutMins` specifies a time out for the session.
 Sessions are timed out (logged out) after the value defined here.
 The front end of your application can monitor web movement, page changes, etc. and perform an [automatic refresh](/server/integration/rest-endpoints/advanced/#event_login_refresh) - in which case, the user is not aware of the logout and the start of the new session.
 Default: 30 minutes.
 * `expiryCheckMins` specifies the time interval (in minutes) used to check for idle sessions in the system.
 Default: 5 minutes.
-* `maxSimultaneousUserLogins` specifies the maximum number of concurrent, active sessions a user can maintain.
-Once this limit has been reached, the user cannot log in again until another session has been logged out.
+* `maxSimultaneousUserLogins` specifies the maximum number of concurrent active sessions a user can maintain.
+Once this limit has been reached the user cannot activate additional sessions until one or more of the active sessions has been logged out of.
 If the value zero is not defined, or is not a positive integer, then any number of sessions is permitted.
 Default: 0.

 ```kotlin
 security {